Marketing Research Methods (11180.2)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-Other recommended sources on developing a project (do not buy):
+Other recommended sources for developing a project (do not buy):

 Pallant, L. (2002), SPSS Survival Manual, Allen & Unwin